aguilarga/gds_supporting_information/README.md

 It includes countries, regions and income classification of EXIOBASE matching World Bank groups

 ## Appendix.docx
-It includes procedure for importing data from EXIOBASE website (http://www.exiobase.eu/),constructing the figures, and a comparison between the paper's results and previous studies.
+It includes procedure for importing data from EXIOBASE website (http://www.exiobase.eu/), constructing the figures, and a comparison between the paper's results and previous studies.